low-MOI CRISPRko data

 Power check results on the low-MOI CRISPRko data.

-We described how to interpret this plot in Section 6 of The whole game.
+We described how to interpret this plot in of The whole game.
 Briefly, each point represents a pair, and the vertical position of a given point indicates the p-value of the corresponding pair.
 Points in the left (resp., right) column are positive control (resp, negative control) pairs.
 The positive control p-values should be generally smaller (i.e., more significant) than the negative control p-values.

 6.2 Run discovery analysis